 B. When investors purchase an ETF, they typically pay a brokerage fee.

-C. ETFs are always priced at NAV at investors transact at the closing price on the day.
+C. ETFs are always priced at the net asset value (NAV) at which investors transact at the closing price on the day.

 The correct answer is B.

 ETFs trade like equity securities throughout the trading day.
 When buying ETF shares, investors typically pay a brokerage amount.

 Option C is incorrect.
 ETFs are usually priced close to NAV but may be priced at a premium or discount given market forces (supply and demand).